 Eczema (Atopic Dermatitis) Overview

-• Exposure to soaps, detergents, house dust mite, pollens, animal dander and some bacteria, which contain proteins called “proteases” can all flare eczema.
-Proteases break the links between skin cells and make the skin barrier leaky.
+Exposure to soaps, detergents, house dust mites, pollens, animal dander and some bacteria which contain “proteases” can all flare eczema.
+Proteases can further weaken the skin’s ability to retain water.

-The rash is usually itchy, red and scaly.
+In infants and children, the rash often occurs on the scalp, knees, elbows, and cheeks.
+In adults the rash can occur on the creases of wrists, elbows, knees, ankles, face, and neck.
+The rash is usually itchy, red, and scaly in people with fair skin.
+Black or African American people more commonly present with extensor surfaces like knees and elbows.
 Scratch marks often occur due to the itchy nature of the rash.
-If one has this rash for a long period of time the affected skin can become thicker.
+If one has the rash for a long period of time the affected skin can become thicker.

 Avoidance of Possible Triggers